-Sigma Beta Delta is an international honor society in business, management, and administration.
-Membership is open to all undergraduate and graduate students, regardless of their location, pursuing a business degree with Columbia College.
-The criteria for graduate membership is completion of 15 hours of coursework and be in the top 20 percent of their class with a minimum GPA of 3.50.
+Sigma Beta Delta is an international honor society for students interested in business, management and administration.
+Membership is open to all students in the top 15 percent of their class.
+Members must also have at least a 3.5 GPA and 30 credit hours at Columbia College.
+Available to all graduate students.